pyhoff/git-test/README.md

 - git commit: Commit changes from staging area to current branch
 - git config: Sets or gets the git config.
 - git log: Shows history of project commits
+- git branch -c: Create a branch
+- git checkout: Check out (switch to) a branch

 ## Commit messags
 Uses the default editor for OS, on OSX it's `VIM` on Ubuntu it's `nano` and it can be changed.